 On February 1, 2024, two stockholders, Laurie Hanna and Vasana Smith (collectively "Plaintiffs") filed a complaint derivatively on behalf of Matterport, Inc. against R.J.
-Pittman, Michael Gustafson, Peter Hebert, James Krikorian, James Daniel Fay, David Gausebeck, Japjit Tulsi, Judi Otteson, Jay Remley, and numerous shareholders of Matterport, Inc. (collectively "Defendants") in the Court of Chancery of the State of Delaware.
-The complaint alleges that the issuance of 23,460,000 Earn-Out shares worth \$225 million was a breach of fiduciary duty and an act of corporate waste, which unjustly enriched recipients of the Earn-Out shares at the expense of Matterport and its common stockholders.
-Specifically, the Plaintiffs allege that issuance of the Earn-Out Shares violated the February 7, 2021 Agreement and Plan of Merger pursuant to which Legacy Matterport and Gores Holding VI, a publicly listed special purpose acquisition company, and two Gores subsidiaries merged, providing Legacy Matterport shareholders with shares of the surviving public company which took the name Matterport.
-The complaint seeks disgorgement all unjust enrichment by the Defendants, an award of compensatory damages to Matterport, an award of costs and disbursements to the Plaintiffs, as well as a declaration that Plaintiffs may maintain the action on behalf of Matterport and that Plaintiffs are adequate representatives of Matterport, and a finding that demand on the Matterport board is excused as futile.
+Pittman, Michael Gustafson, Peter Hebert, James Krikorian, James Daniel Fay, David Gausebeck, Japjit Tulsi, Judi Otteson, Jay Remley, and numerous stockholders of Matterport, Inc. (collectively "Hanna and Smith Defendants") in the Court of Chancery of the State of Delaware.
+The complaint alleges that the issuance of 23,460,000 earn-out shares worth \$225 million was a breach of fiduciary duty and an act of corporate waste, which unjustly enriched recipients of the earn-out shares at the expense of Matterport and its common stockholders.
+Specifically, the Plaintiffs allege that issuance of the earn-out shares violated the February 7, 2021 Agreement and Gores Merger Agreement pursuant to which Legacy Matterport and Gores Holding VI, a publicly listed special purpose acquisition company, and two Gores subsidiaries merged, providing Legacy Matterport stockholders with shares of the surviving public company which took the name Matterport.
+The complaint seeks disgorgement all unjust enrichment by the the Hanna and Smith Defendants, an award of compensatory damages to Matterport, an award of costs and disbursements to the Plaintiffs, as well as a declaration that Plaintiffs may maintain the action on behalf of Matterport and that Plaintiffs are adequate representatives of Matterport, and a finding that demand on the Matterport board is excused as futile.
+On June 24, 2024, the Plaintiffs filed an amended complaint, which alleges, inter alia, that the members of the Matterport board breached their fiduciary duties by issuing a proxy statement which failed to disclose certain information concerning